-There is a great deal of misunderstanding and ignorance regarding Aspergers and Autism Spectrum disorders in women.
+There is a great deal of misunderstanding and ignorance regarding Autism Spectrum disorders in women.
 Women tend to go undiagnosed, with a trail of misdiagnoses and a lifetime of confusion and struggling to fit in, left behind in their wake.
 Women with ASD are more likely to be diagnosed with psychiatric disorders, than their male counterparts.
 Women with ASD are more likely to be treated like they are mental patients, flawed, weak or defective; while males are more likely to be correctly diagnosed, seen as disabled, receiving correct treatment/help, and not looked upon as negatively.
 This presents a unique, and often heartbreaking set of challenges for women with ASD to overcome.
-Mostly all of the early writing, documentation and research about Aspergers was done with male children, and men.
+Mostly all of the early writing, documentation and research about Autism and Aspergers was done with male children, and men.
 Not women.
 It was believed that it was a male disorder.
 That is not the case.
 I’ve got links to many great blogs written by Autistic women on my sidebar.
 Check them out!

 I’m not sure what direction this blog is going in.
 Some days I write about life on the spectrum, neurodivergence in the family, or homeschooling.
 Some days I share photos from my hiking excursions.
 Other days I reblog, when I can’t get the words to flow correctly.
-But most of all, what I wish to eventually share is my journey.
-There are many wonderful and informative blogs and websites about Aspergers and autism.
-I hope that my writing can provide a unique window into my world.
-Thank you for visiting!
+But most of all, what I wish to eventually share is this journey.
+Who knows where it may lead?